Carbon finance: introduction

 CDM - Clean Development Mechanism JI - Joint Implementation

-Eligibility criterias /
+Eligibility criteria /

 Allowance Amount